• Skip to main content

 • Deltopectoral groove

-• Lateral border of the biceps brachii (when extension of the approach is required)
+• Lateral border of biceps brachii (for distal extension)

 Internervous Plane